Student Groups & Clubs

 Student Congress

-Student Body President: Eleanor Hohenberg
+Student Body President: Charlie Desai

-Faculty Sponsors: Kate Grantham & Maria Russell
+Faculty Sponsor(s): Kate Grantham & Jeanne Gillanders

 Student Court